fionatagious/podcast-audioplayer/README.md

 - The JSON data contains 2 snippets with a speaker_name, "On recording."
 I would identify which speaker this is, and try to investigate the issue underlying this JSON error.
 - Make the timestamps in the Transcript section clickable, and when the user clicks on it, the audio player flies to that place in the track.
 - Add Cypress component tests (to test individual React components in isolation).
+- Bugfix the volume slider on mobile on production, which I observed when navigating to [this site](https://fiona-takehome.vercel.app) and QA'ing on my iPhone.
+(It works in development and it also works on production on desktop.)